 A realistic depiction from somebody who has been living it for a long time and who has the courage and the integrity to say it like it is, is priceless.
 ‘Beggary and prostitution.’
 Sounds about right, if you just look in the mirror and don’t listen to the industry infomercials, often paid for by the Silicon Valley ‘evangelists’ who want you to feel good and special as you are getting on your knees ready to give somebody metaphorical head.
 Empowering, they say…

-And speaking of Amanda Palmer, I like her art.
+Speaking of Amanda Palmer, I love her art.
+She has made some really beautiful art.
 But I am not buying into her ‘new business model’ at all because she wouldn’t be where she is without a prior major label career, and without being married to a lovely man who is rather popular.
 Individual luck, yes.
 Persisting, yes.
 Talent, yes.
 And yes, she should be proud of her individual hustling skills – by all means! – but selling perpetual beggary as a ‘model’ is disingenuous.

 It’s like going to a self-help seminar where they bullshit to you, and you feel good, and inspired, and then come home, and there is a memo: “Don’t forget to get on your knees and give head.
 Bills are due.”
 Anyway… here’s Marc on how artists are reduced to ‘beggary and prostitution’ by massive copyright infringement, and how it creates a situation in which only financially privileged individuals can dream of playing the game.